lgao066/636S12023_WebApp/README.md

 4. Book Inventory Table: This table will store the information about the availability of books in each branch, such as book title, branch name, availability status, etc.

+The book loan related table stores the name of the branch where the book is checked out to track the book's location.
 Add a new table for library branches, which will store the branch name, address, and other related information.
 Modify the book inventory table to include the branch name column to track which branch has a particular book.
 Add a new column in the book loan related table to store the branch name where the book is checked out.